- Birthdate: March 12, 1990

 - 2012 – Multisport Canada Triathlon Series Elite/Pro Runner-up

-Cody Beals is a professional triathlete based in small-town southern Ontario.
+Cody Beals is a professional triathlete based in Guelph, Ontario.
 After dabbling in skiing, swimming and running, he found his way to triathlon in his late teens.
 Cody competed as a runner and triathlete throughout his senior high school and university years, although academics always took center stage.

 Between 2008 and 2012, he immersed himself in his studies in physics at Queen’s University, envisioning a career in research and academia and finding little time for racing.
 He gradually came to realize that endurance sports, like his familiar academic sphere, rewarded consistent, deliberate practice even more than natural ability.
 Cody went on to graduate top of his class, but by then his growing obsession with triathlon rivaled his passion for science.
 Fortunately, he discovered that the two interests were highly compatible.